 Renee grew up in Illinois and graduated from Northern Illinois University with a Bachelor of Science in Nursing.
-She will graduate from Texas A & M University-Commerce with a master’s in clinical mental health counseling and plans to pursue her licenses for professional counselor and marriage and family therapy.
+She has a Master’s Degree in Clinical Mental Health Counseling from Texas A & M University-Commerce, is a Nationally Board Certified Counselor, a member of the American Counseling Association, and is EMDR trained.

 Renee continues to live out the adventure that comes with parenting and the roller coaster of marriage.
 She has a heart for those trying to provide happy and healthy childhoods for their children despite not having had it themselves.
 As well, enhancing marriages is a special interest because she believes the best gift parents can give their children is a stable marriage and home.
-Thanks to hard work and perseverance, she and her husband, Eric, will soon celebrate their 3oth anniversary!
+Thanks to hard work, perseverance, and their own counseling, she and her husband recently celebrated their 30th anniversary!

-She is a member of The National Society of Leadership and Success and a student member of the American Counseling Association.
 With four children, she is quite familiar with what she calls “the growth of a parent.”
-Not that long ago, she had four teenagers and soon will have four, young drivers.
+Not that long ago, she had four teenagers and currently has four young drivers.
 This milestone has naturally led her to continually practice the elusive art of managing her own anxiety.